Treasure (song): Cover versions and usage in media

 Max Schneider and Megan Nicole, two American singer-songwriters, covered the song together.
 The song was available for purchase on July 30, 2013.
 It was also covered by Sabrina, a Filipina singer; her acoustic version, which featured King Pichet, was included on her Love Acoustic 6 album, released on January 1, 2013.
 In 2015, Olly Murs performed the song along with his own song "Wrapped Up" as the closing song of his Never Been Better Tour concerts.
 In 2015, the song was used in a Nissan commercial.
 On February 9, 2016, the song was released as a DLC for the video game Rock Band 4.
+The song is part of the track list of Just Dance 2024 Edition.